 A good example would be the current writer for T-Nation known as Shadow Pro.
 According to T-Nation’s crew, Shadow Pro was a top tier professional bodybuilder and competed in Mr.Olympia.
 Currently, Shadow Pro is dedicated to spreading the truth about bodybuilding.
 Of course, only a mentally challenged individual would believe all that nonsense.
 Most likely Shadow Pro is one of T-Nation’s editors.

-This technique continues to be used by every popular bodybuilding magazine and it will never go away.
+This is hypocrisy at its finest, and yet the technique will never go away.
 It seems that the phonier you are, the more people love you.

 On many occasions, the human history has shown that we have no respect for people showing us the truth.
 We run away from them in the hope to find salvation in the pursuit of material things.
 Morality seems to be a lost virtue.
 That’s why people need to learn how to decode similar scams.

 So, what?
 If the information is valid, what’s the problem?

 If the information presented in the article is legit, it could be useful to the reader.
 However, very often the articles are nothing but sales pitches promoting products surrounded by miraculous claims that couldn’t be further from the truth.